 Middle School students are encouraged to give back to their community through a variety of community service opportunities throughout the school year.
 These activities include recycling; annual events for the Rebecca Blaylock Child Development Center, Angel Express and the Boys & Girls Club; food, clothing, and toy drives; and the sponsorship of other community organizations and activities.

 Chorus is an enrichment activity offered to students in grades 5-8.
 This class meets four days a week during regular school hours.
 Daily activities focus on the individual and group development of sight reading skills, musicianship and vocal technique.
 During the course of the year, students learn a variety of choral pieces to be performed at school and community functions, seasonal concerts, and competitions.

 Students enrolled in Orchestra are divided between Concert Band (wind and percussion) and String Ensemble.
 Students with no previous experience may enroll in Instrumental Methods, which is geared toward beginners and advanced students who want extra practice time beyond Orchestra.
 All instrumental groups have the opportunity to perform at school and community functions throughout the year, including at seasonal concerts and competitions.

-Middle School Jazz Band is an extracurricular ensemble that meets twice a week after school.
+Middle School Jazz Band is an extracurricular ensemble.
 It is open to all woodwind, brass, percussion, keyboard and string players (including guitar and bass guitar).
 Students are introduced to swing, Latin, rock, funk and pop music, performing a collection of special arrangements specifically tailored to middle school jazz ensembles.
 The Jazz Band performs several times throughout the school year and travels to one festival in the spring.